Rohit-B-Kadam/Angular-Inventory-Management/README.md

 ## The Product List Component

+ProductList Component create one ProductRow Component for every Product

-we wiil break the Product into Three Component:
+ProductRowComponent will break the Product into Three Component:

-- the Product Image component would be responsible for rendering a product image, given its image name
+- the Product Image component: would be responsible for rendering a product image, given its image name
-- the Product Department component would render the department tree, like Men > Shoes > Running Shoes
+- the Product Department component: would render the department tree, like Men > Shoes > Running Shoes
-- the Price Display component would render the price.
+- the Price Display component: would render the price.

 ---